-"▶" switch/button: Push this switch/button to cancel the pause and return to normal playing.
+">" switch/button: Push this switch/button to cancel the pause and return to normal playing.

-" $\blacktriangleleft$ " and " $\triangleright$ " switches/buttons: Push and hold the " $\blacktriangleleft$ " or " $\triangleright$ " switch/button to fast forward or reverse.
-If you want to return to the beginning of the current track, release the switch/button.
+"◀◀" and "▶▶" switches/buttons: Push and hold the "◀◀" or "▶▶" switch/button to fast forward or reverse.
+When you release the switch/button, the DVD player will resume playing.